jgigault/42FileChecker/README.md

 * count and names of files
 * code's standard
 * required and forbidden functions
+* macro definitions
-* macro and static variables declarations
+* static variables & functions declarations
 * makefile rules

-Basic tests with compilation are also available for get_next_line and ft_printf (beta), whilst complete unit tests are handled by the "moulitest" (https://github.com/yyang42/moulitest) which is automatically installed and updated.
+Extra tests are also available:
+* memory leaks detection
+* speed test comparison
+* basic unit tests

+Complete unit tests are handled by the [moulitest](https://github.com/yyang42/moulitest), a C project developed by [yyand42](https://github.com/yyang42) and other contributors, whose sources are automatically downloaded, configured and updated when you run the script.

+At launch, an auto-update feature enables you to keep the latest version of 42FileChecker without manually cloning or merging.

 ## install & launch
 	git clone https://github.com/jgigault/42FileChecker ~/42FileChecker